shivam1040/Home-Prediction-Bot/README.md

 10. To consume the services, the application should be initiallized in the order of, "home-price-prediction-bot-service-registry" (Port:8761) -> "home-price-prediction-bot-data" (Port:8082) -> "home-price-prediction-bot-query" (Port:8081) -> "home-price-prediction-bot-gateway" (Port:8083).

-11. At current due to monetory/physical limitations this microservices is hosted on a local server.
-Thus latency and downtimes are inevitable.
-Please let me know if the service/s is/are down before testing.

-12. Enpoints defined in "home-price-prediction-bot-data",
+11. Enpoints defined in "home-price-prediction-bot-data",
 	a. "/job", GET, private, to batch insert CSV into DB, please define DB and file location when the service is deployed on a new system, response time: 1.5-2secs/5000 records
 	b. "/all", GET, partner("home-price-prediction-bot-query" service), fetch all the records from DB, modify a field and stream the data to output source, response time: 1-2.5secs
 	c. "/budgetHomes?min=xx&max=xx", GET, partner("home-price-prediction-bot-query" service), fetch all the records from DB in the range of float min & float max for a particular field, response time: 250ms-550ms